springernature/vpat/springerlink.md

 </ul></td>
 <td>Supports</td>
 <td>
 Pages in this product may contain mixed languages, though the primary language of the product is English.
-Most pages have a <code>lang="en"</code> attribute applied to the <code>html</code> element, except for older legacy pages (for example the search results page) which allows the user to switch between English and German.
-On switching to German, a <code>lang="de"</code> attribute is applied to the <code>html</code> element instead.
+Most pages have a `lang="en"` attribute applied to the `html` element, except for older legacy pages (for example the search results page) which allows the user to switch between English and German.
+On switching to German, a `lang="de"` attribute is applied to the `html` element instead.
 </td>
 </tr>
 <tr id="on-focus" valign="top">